 this means you must have a way to help stop you from overeating.
 This can be things like: restricting the amount of time you eat during the day (known as intermittent fasting), limit intake of a food group (usually fats or carbohydrates for example).

 To keep you on track it will be useful to use a food journal, weighing yourself to monitor weight change (keep in mind that most people will fluctuate up and down couple of kilos throughout the day so you want to look at long term trend over weeks) or taking body measurements.
 Keeping regular tabs will help you adjust what you are doing so you don’t get too far off track.

-4) Social support: Having someone supporting you on the journey will hugely help you in reaching and maintaining a healthier weight.
-Joining a boot camp type training facility or sports team or even an online forum can help give you outside support to reach your goals
+Having someone supporting you on the journey will hugely help you in reaching and maintaining a healthier weight.
+Such as joining a boot camp type training facility or sports team or even an online forum can help give you outside support to reach your goals

 -Karfopoulou, E., Anastasiou, C., Avgeraki, E., Kosmidis, M., & Yannakoulia, M. (2016).
 The role of social support in weight loss maintenance: Results from the medweight study.
 Journal of Behavioral Medicine, 39(3), 511-8.